Gestational Carrier Surrogacy Services for Intended Parents

 or for same sex male couples who wish to build their family.
 The eggs (oocytes) of either the intended parent or an egg donor are inseminated with sperm of the male partner or sperm donor, fertilized, grown to embryos in a Petri dish and then placed into the gestational carrier’s uterus during an embryo transfer.

 The reasons a woman may need a gestational carrier may be due to a hysterectomy (removal of uterus), uterine problem, recurrent pregnancy loss, or a severe medical condition that may put the mother and child at risk for severe complications of pregnancy.
-Usually the eggs of the biological mother and her partner are used, although if additional infertility issues exist, donor eggs or sperm may be used (the surrogate’s eggs are not used, however, to avoid legal issues caused by a genetic link to the baby).
+Usually the eggs of the biological mother are used, although if additional infertility issues exist, donor eggs or sperm may be used (the gestational carrier’s eggs are not used).

-Reproductive Science Center of NJ will coordinate the care of the biological parents and gestational carrier and continue the care of the gestational carrier for the first 7-8 weeks of pregnancy.
-The entire process will be explained to you at your initial consultation.
+Reproductive Science Center of New Jersey will coordinate the treatment of the intended parents and gestational carrier and continue the care of the gestational carrier for the first 7-8 weeks of pregnancy.

 Dr. Alan Martinez explains how The Reproductive Science Center of NJ can help coordinate the care of the biological parents and gestational carrier for couples wishing to have children.Gestational Carriers